Coronavirus COVID-19: Self-Hygiene

 The Massachusetts Institute of Technology in 2014 looked at how far coughs and sneezes travel, and the results were surprising.
 Coughing spreads droplets as far as six metres and sneezing as much as eight metres!
 Some studies suggest that an average sneeze or cough can contain 100,000 contagious viral particles and delivered this load at speeds up to 60-100 miles per hour.
 Uck!

 One of the key vectors of transmission for coronavirus COVID-19 is sneezing and coughing.
 Clearly any respiratory tract infection gives us the compulsive reflex to cough or sneeze.
 Coughing helps clear the airways of mucus and remove excess fluids from the lungs, especially when normal mechanisms of clearance are overloaded or impaired.
 During a cough or sneeze, droplets of airway secretions become airborne.
 Once expelled from the mouth in a high velocity sneeze these secretions or droplets from what researchers charmingly call a “multiphase turbulent buoyant cloud”!
 The aerosol droplets generated during coughing or sneezing span a broad size range, from mere nanometres (this is a billionth of a metre) to hundreds of micrometres (one millionth of a metre).
 The dispersion of these droplets in the environment depends to a large extent on just how big they are.
 Most of the larger, heavier drops fall quickly to the floor or on other hard surfaces under the influence of gravity.
-Obviously good self-hygiene is very useful at this point.
-If you sneeze into a tissue, this doesn’t happen in the first place.

 Given that we may accidentally walk into one of these “multiphase turbulent buoyant clouds” does it make a difference if we wear a face mask?
 Unfortunately wearing a face mask is not an iron clad guarantee.
 Firstly, this is because smaller droplets in aerosols can still penetrate masks and it is important to remember that a virus can also transmit through the nice moist tissue in your eye.
 The Centres for Disease Control and Prevention (CDC) in the U.S. state that you should only wear a mask if you yourself are infected with the new coronavirus or if you are taking care of someone who may be infected.
 If you’re just walking around town and not in close contact with others, wearing a mask is unlikely to make any difference.